LegendArenaMC/LegendArena/README.md

 License
 ====

-The entire Legend Arena plugin source code is licensed under the `MIT` license.
+The entire Legend Arena plugin source code is licensed under the TheNameDev Plugin License.
 Any and all usage of this plugin must comply with said license.

 A copy of said license can be found in the [LICENSE.md](https://github.com/LegendArenaMC/LegendArena/blob/dev/LICENSE.md) file.